 There is so much to do at the Hyatt Regency, but it is also so peaceful and relaxing.
 You will indeed feel like you are at a resort and won’t want to leave.
-The mountain views are breathtaking, and the Rio Grande is an easy 15-minute walk.
-There are great trails for walking and hiking, the resort has bikes available for those who wish to use them at no charge, there are two large pools and a large Jacuzzi under the stars.
+The mountain views are breathtaking, and the Rio Grande is an easy 15-minute walk away.
+There are great trails for walking and hiking, the resort has bikes available at no charge, and there are two large pools and a large whirlpool tub under the stars.
 The outside patios have fire pits that are lit each night so people can sit outside and enjoy nature (make sure you bring a sweater or a jacket for the evening), and every room has a balcony/patio.
 There are three restaurants onsite and a small store for coffee, snack items, and souvenirs.
 All the food we sampled during our visit was delicious.

-Now this oasis of relaxation is a bit of a drive from the airport, but trust me, it is well worth the drive, and I can’t wait to go back.
-It really is a very peace-filled place, so I hope if you have any reservations or concerns about attending the conference, this will encourage you to do so.
+Now, this oasis of relaxation is a bit of a drive from the airport, but trust me, it is well worth it, and I can’t wait to go back.
+It really is a very peace-filled place.
+I hope if you have any concerns about attending the conference, this will help reassure you.
 As I said, we have never had an NACC conference at a place like this.

 See you in April!

 Local Arrangements Co-Chair